 ANSWER: In regards to frequency of training: Our goal is for students to be trained each year; employees and volunteers (whom have ongoing contact with children and vulnerable adults) need to be trained once every 3 years.

 ANSWER: The Diocesan Personnel Office receives results from the Department of Justice, usually between 24 and 72 hours after the fingerprints were submitted.
-However, if there is a delay for any reason, results can take approximately 30 days or longer to arrive.
+However, for multiple reasons, results can take approximately 30 days or longer to arrive.

 ANSWER: An employee or volunteer has the option of choosing one of the Santa Clara County Sheriff’s Offices listed below (with whom the Diocese has a billing arrangement) or through Verify Group in which they can have their fingerprints done.
 The employee or volunteer receives a form indicating the fingerprinting appointment date and time, and Live-Scan Forms with OCA information that identifies the appropriate site where the employee or volunteer will be assigned.
 The Live Scan Form must be taken with you at time of your appointment.
 These service providers do the actual fingerprinting, and then sends the prints to the Department of Justice for a criminal background check.